rishikeshsreehari/personal-blog/content/now.md

 ### 📺 What Am I Watching?
-- [Lost (2004)](https://www.serializd.com/show/Lost-4607) - Currently at S02E07 - I'm binge watching, it's affecting my sleep 😢
+- [Lost (2004)](https://www.serializd.com/show/Lost-4607) - Currently at S03E01 - I'm binge watching, it was a mistake to start this.
-- [Vikings (2013)](https://www.serializd.com/show/Lost-4607) - Currently at S06E07 - stuck not feel like watching, but don't want to abandon.

 ---

 ### 🏋 My Workout Regime